 Mimi Burke works with global Fortune 100 companies to advise on market access, emerging initiatives and international government issues.
 She has over 25 years of experience working with a range of ambassadors, influential stakeholders and the Washington, D.C., international community and leverages over two decades of experience working in the Royal Embassy of Saudi Arabia in Washington, D.C.

-Mimi is a frequent roundtable expert at the Middle East Institute, the World Affairs Council, the National Council on U.S.-Arab Relations, the U.S. Chamber of Commerce and the Arab Gulf States Institute.
-She is a regular lecturer at the National Defense University and the Royal Saudi War College.
+Mimi is a national board member for the World Affairs Councils of America.
+She is a frequent roundtable expert at the Middle East Institute, the World Affairs Councils, the National Council on U.S.-Arab Relations, the U.S. Chamber of Commerce and the Arab Gulf States Institute.
+She is a regular lecturer at the U.S. National Defense University, the Command and Staff College of Saudi Arabia and the Royal Saudi War College.